jasp-stats/jasp-desktop/Docs/development/jasp-guideline-translators.md

 # Guideline for JASP translators

 Thank you for your interest in translating JASP.
-This document provides information to get you started and general guidelines to maintain consistency.
+This document provides information to get you started and offers guidelines to maintain consistency.
-JASP's constantly being extended and further developed.
-As such, translations are ongoing, and participation is very much appreciated.
+Because new functionality is added to JASP on a regular basis, translations are subject to continual refinement.
+The translation system we have set up should make the process as efficient and rewarding as possible.
+Regardless of the intensity or duration of your contribution, we appreciated all of your help.

 ## Weblate
 JASP uses the web-based localization tool [Weblate](https://hosted.weblate.org/projects/jasp/) for translations.